 Wright County Sheriff – Sean Deringer

 The general purpose of the Parks Commission is to monitor and reflect the attitudes and concerns of the citizens of Cokato relative to the park system, and also to advise the city council of public attitudes and policy relevant to park and recreation functions in Cokato.
 Commission members are Joe Harmala, chair; Carl Harju, council liaison; Tim Dobmeier, Deb Hendrickson, and Mark Flood.

 Planning and Zoning Commission

-The Planning and Zoning Commission is the planning agency for the City of Cokato and has powers and duties as provided in Minnesota state statutes.
-The commission holds public hearings as required in the Cokato Zoning Ordinance, Subdivision Ordinance, and Minnesota state statutes.
-Commission members are Don Peroutka, chair; Carl Harju, council liaison; Kevin Wilson, Kelvin Nelson, and Al Jones.
+The Planning and Zoning Commission is the planning agency for the City of Cokato, and has powers and duties as provided in Minnesota state statutes.
+The commission holds public hearings as required in the Cokato zoning ordinance, subdivision ordinance, and Minnesota state statutes.
+Commission members are: Don Peroutka, chair; Kevin Wilson, council liaison; Kelvin Nelson, and Al Jones.

 Police Advisory Commission

 The Police Advisory Commission, with council representation, is charged with various duties and functions.
 The commission also advises the city council on all matters concerning public safety issues within the city.
-Members are Dennis Hendrickson, chair; Paul Boger, council liaison, and Phil Martinson, Al Jones, and Kelvin Nelson.
+Members are: Dennis Hendrickson, chair; Jarod Sebring, council liaison, and Phil Martinson, Al Jones, and Kelvin Nelson.

 Law enforcement is contracted through the Wright County Sheriff’s Office.